iltommi/qdb-documentation/source/concepts/performance.rst

 Memory management
 =====================================================

-quasardb uses various custom memory allocators that are multithread-friendly.
-The most important optimization is that allocations are reduced to the minimum and that the stack is used whenever possible.

-If the allocation cannot be avoided, the zero-copy architecture makes sure no cycle is wasted duplicating data, unless it causes contention.
+quasardb uses custom memory allocators that are multithread-friendly.
+Whenever possible, quasardb allocates memory on the stack rather than on the heap.
+If a heap allocation cannot be avoided, quasardb's zero-copy architecture makes sure no cycle is wasted duplicating data, unless it causes data contention.

 Measuring performance
 ==================================

 The only way to properly configure your cluster is to measure performance.

-The comparison tool can be used to create a wide range of test scenarii.
+The quasardb comparison tool can be used to create a wide range of test scenarii.
 It understands the quasardb protocol as well as the memcached and the redis protocol (see :doc:`../reference/qdb_comparison`).